Powered by Silicon Valley Clean Energy

 Get Gas Out of Your House

 You are already making a difference by driving an electric car.
-Now, go even further by powering your home appliances with carbon-free electricity.
+Now, go even further by powering your home appliances with clean electricity.